Joseph Schechtman: Emigration to the U.S.

-Literary career
+Writings and scholarship

 Schechtman became a close associate and secretary to Ze'ev Jabotinsky, and would later write the two-volume biography of his life.
 Schectman wrote numerous books and articles dedicated to Jewish and world history, human migrations, population transfer and refugee issues.

 In later years he also wrote a biography of the late Mufti of Jerusalem, Haj Amin el-Husseini.

 In his 1961 book Star in Eclipse: Russian Jewry Revisited, he provided an account of the Babi Yar tragedy.

 Schechtman early established his reputation as a pioneer and authority on changing population movements in the world and population transfers.

 Schechtman was the "first to establish basic guidelines for successful transfers and to argue persuasively that transfers should be treated as preventative measures not punitive."

-Palestinian "evacuation order"

-His work on the Palestinian refugee problem was heavily criticised by Erskine Childers and Steven Glazer for misquoting, carefully selecting words, and taking statements out of context to fit his narrative.
+His work on the Palestinian refugee problem was heavily criticised by Erskine Childers and Steven Glazer for allegedly misquoting, carefully selecting words, and taking statements out of context to fit his narrative.

-Walid Khalidi attributes to Schechtman the position, which Khalidi regards as groundless, that the Palestinian people fled their towns and villages in 1948 in response to Arab broadcasts advising them to do so.
-Schechtman was the anonymous author of two smaller works published in 1949, which he credits in the introduction to his 1952 book, The Arab Refugee Problem and where, according to Khalidi, the reference to the evacuation order first appeared.
+Walid Khalidi argued that Schechtman was "almost certainly" responsible for drafting two anonymous 1949 pamphlets for the Israel Information Center, where the narrative that Palestinians fled in 1948 due to Arab evacuation broadcasts first appeared.
+Schechtman later incorporated this version into his 1952 book, The Arab Refugee Problem, a position Khalidi regards as groundless.